 The men will use theatrical and other techniques to become creative researchers investigating how approaches to mental health and food in prison have changed over the last 160 years.
 The focus will be on prison memoirs and historical documentation that illuminate issues of mental health and nutrition, including daily menus, prisoner writing and memoirs, and recipes.

 The men will also explore the past experiences of prisoners using contemporary constructs.
 This will include recreating prison food from the past, exploring its nutritional value and testing this against modern prison food.
 Intertwined amongst this will be activities enabling the men to attain accredited food hygiene and nutrition qualifications.
 The residency will culminate with a devised theatrical performance which will incorporate the food experiments so the audience will get a chance to ‘taste the prison of the past’.

-The project has been generously supported not only by the Wellcome Trust but also the University of Warwick’s Food and Connecting Cultures Global Research Priorities, its Department of History, and their Centre for the History of Medicine.
+The project has been generously supported not only by the Wellcome Trust and Arts Council England but also the University of Warwick’s Food and Connecting Cultures Global Research Priorities, its Department of History, and their Centre for the History of Medicine.